Non QM Bank Statement Loans: A Mortgage Solution for Self-Employed | Mbanc

 To qualify for a bank statement mortgage, you typically need to meet the following criteria and provide relevant documents to evidence:

 1. Minimum income.
 Show a consistent minimum income level specified by the lender.
+Steady income is important for qualification.

 To give you an idea, at Mbanc, we require a minimum 660 FICO score (the higher your credit score—the better interest rate and terms a lender can offer), a self-employment history of at least two years, 12 or 24 months of bank deposits, a down payment of at least 15% and a debt-to-income (DTI) ratio of up to 50% with 6 to 12 months reserves.

 We also offer a 10-year interest only loan option on 30- and 40-year term mortgages.
+Loan terms can be customized for different borrower profiles, including extended durations and flexible qualifying criteria.

 How to Find the Right Lender

 Not all mortgage lenders offer non-QM loans, such as bank statement mortgages.
 It is important to shop around and do your research to make sure you find the right lender that meets your requirements.
+Working with experienced loan officers can help non QM borrowers navigate the mortgage process, ensuring you receive expert guidance from application to closing.

 Different lenders have different mortgage terms, rates, fees, approval processes, time to close and offer different amounts of equity.
 They also vary in the level of customer service which is why we recommend reading customer reviews.